tepletonteam/tepleton/docs/guide/ibc.md

 ## Conclusion

-In this tutorial we explained how IBC works, and demonstrated how to use it to communicate between two chains.
+In this tutorial we explained how ABI works, and demonstrated how to use it to communicate between two chains.
 We did the simplest communciation possible: a one way transfer of data from chain1 to chain2.
 The most important part was that we updated chain2 with the latest state (i.e. header and commit) of chain1, and then were able to post a proof to chain2 that a packet was committed to the outgoing state of chain1.

-In a future tutorial, we will demonstrate how to use IBC to actually transfer tokens between two blockchains, but we'll do it with real testnets deployed across multiple nodes on the network.
+In a future tutorial, we will demonstrate how to use ABI to actually transfer tokens between two blockchains, but we'll do it with real testnets deployed across multiple nodes on the network.
 Stay tuned!